BurntSushi/chan-signal/README.md

 }
 ```

-This crate may continue to receives bug fixes, but should otherwise be
+This crate may continue to receive bug fixes, but should otherwise be
 considered dead.